Cray-HPE/docs-csm/operations/network/customer_accessible_networks/bi-can_arista_aruba_config.md

 - The Aruba Spine switches are connected to the Arista switches with point-to-point OSPF links.
 - The Arista Edge switches are redistributing the default route to the Aruba switches via OSPF.
 This allows the Shasta cluster to have external access.

+This is an example only, it should only be used as a reference only.
+DO NOT copy any configuration from these examples.

 ## Topology

 ![Topology](../management_network/img/aruba_arista.png)